pgatti86/smart-epd/README.md

 Enter SMART-EPD config menu to configure the application (some defaults values applies)

 - SNTP_SERVER: defaults to "pool.ntp.org"
-- OTA_SERVER: https server that host your generated bin file.
+- OTA_SERVER: https server that hosts your generated bin file.
 - DHT_GPIO: reads temperature and humidity from DHT22 on specified GPIO.
 Defauts to GPIO 4
 - BUTTON_GPIO: wipes the device memory when holded longer then 3s.
 Defaults to 0 (builtin button)
 - MAX_REWRITE_COUNT: number of screen rewrite before eink full clean apply.
 Defualts to once in an hour